mgireesh05/jsonvalidator/README.md

 # jsonvalidator
 As expected, this validates the JSON response from a REST API.
-Plus, this may be used to validate the JSON content in your REST API documentation page as well.
+This can also extract JSON objects from a static web page containing REST API documentation and validate that as well.

 # Usage
 	1. Set the URL to be validated though "inputUrl" in config.json